Sherry Arnstein Biography

 The guidelines Arnstein set forth in her article provided a framework for citizen participation that have since been incorporated into the American Institute of Certified Planners (AICP) Code of Ethics and Professional Conduct, and are considered a foundational element of modern community planning work.
 In 2005, in recognition of for her many contributions to community planning practice and theory, Arnstein was named an AICP National Planning Pioneer in 2005, almost one decade after her untimely death.

 In honor of her life’s work and her dedication to public policy, Arnstein's family established the Sherry R. Arnstein Minority Student Scholarship Award, which recognizes underrepresented minority students matriculating or attending one of the nation’s accredited osteopathic medical schools.
 After the initial endowment AACOM continued funding for the program, which has grown steadily since its inaugural grants were awarded; each year receiving more applications and awarding more scholarships.
-This scholarship further emphasizes AACOM’s commitment to fostering excellence through promoting diversity.
+This year, officials at AACOM were happy to announce that the program would award scholarships to nine osteopathic medical students, a record and a mark of AACOM’s commitment to fostering excellence through promoting diversity.